-As with your new gunite swimming pool, you have a wide array of choices for the shape, style, and configuration of the custom spa that will accompany it.
+As with a new gunite swimming pool, you have a wide array of choices for the shape, style, and configuration of the custom spa that will accompany it.

-Covering all the possibilities for spa design in depth can fill several articles.
-For this discussion, let’s focus on options for spa shape and the features of each.
+For this discussion, let’s focus on shapes for gunite spas and some of the features and considerations of each.

-Bear in mind that how your spa is configured—inside, outside, hybrid—often comes into play when selecting the spa shape best-suited for a project.
+Bear in mind that how your spa is configured with the pool—inside, outside, hybrid—often comes into play when determining the best-suited shape for the adjoining spa.

-Above all, the shape and style of the swimming pool should weigh heavily in determining the shape of the adjoining spa.
+Above all, the shape and style of the pool should weigh heavily in determining the shape and style of the spa.

 The shape of spas to come…

-And even if a gunite spa is round or square, the level of customization that’s possible takes these basic shapes to a whole other level of style and beauty.
+And even if the shape is simply round or square, the level of customization that’s possible with gunite construction takes the spa to a whole other level of style and beauty.

 Round / Circle